michabirklbauer/instapython-app/docs/README.md

 InstaPython App is a graphical interface wrapped around my python package [InstaPython](https://github.com/t0xic-m/instapython).
 It provides basic functions to access and deal with Instagram data and two of my other Projects: [InstaBot](https://github.com/t0xic-m/instagram_watchdog) and [InstaView](https://github.com/t0xic-m/instagram_data_download_viewer).
 InstaPython App was built with [Electron](https://electronjs.org/) and [Bootstrap](https://getbootstrap.com/).

+Alternatively there is also a version that runs natively in Python 3.6 and uses Tkinter for the interface!

 ## Interface

 ![InstaPython-App-Screenshot](https://raw.githubusercontent.com/t0xic-m/instapython-app/master/docs/ipa-screenshot.jpg)